October 4, 2021

 How GRF can help

 Following these best practices is a great way to increase your organization’s cybersecurity posture.
-The GRF Cybersecurity Risk Assessment and Scorecard can help take your organization’s cyber posture to the next level.
+As part of our cybersecurity audits, we offer our Cybersecurity Risk Assessment and Scorecard to help take your organization’s cyber posture to the next level.
 We will provide an easy-to-read scorecard that identifies breached credentials and vulnerabilities, presents mitigation steps, and allows you to see where you can improve your security.
 Our team of risk professionals is here to provide support in your organization’s mission by protecting your assets.

 For further Reading, refer to Identity and Access Management Benefits article from Identity-Theft-Awareness.com.